parcel-bundler/website/src/features/profiling.md

 CPU profiling or sampling profiling generates a profile which tracks execution of JavaScript during the build, and can be used to identify parts of the codebase and where time was spent in it during the build.
 Application profiling is a higher level profile, that tracks specific phases of Parcel's execution, and which plugins were called into, and how long is spent in each.

 A Parcel application profile can help you to optimize your build by answering questions such as, "Which plugin is taking the most time during my build?" or "Which file in my project takes the longest to transform?".
-These questions are not as easy to answer with the data provided by a CPU sampling profile, but can be answered with a Parcel applicaiton profile.
+These questions are not as easy to answer with the data provided by a CPU sampling profile, but can be answered with a Parcel application profile.

 The overhead of running an application profile is relatively minimal, but is non-zero - it's certainly less expensive than running a sampling profile during the build.
 In particular, the JSON file produced can be quite large depending on the numbers of plugins you are using and the size of your build.
 Consider these factors when deciding when to enable application profiling.